Graduate Student Orientation

 GSA New Student Picnic

-The GSA will welcome new graduate students for a picnic on Friday, August 22nd.
-Join the GSA at the Graduate Commons (picnic tables outside Valhalla between buildings 8 and 45 on the campus map) for free food, drinks, and t-shirts!
+The GSA will welcome new graduate students for a picnic at the Graduate Commons (picnic tables outside Valhalla between buildings 8 and 45 on the campus map) for free food, drinks, and t-shirts!
 Current students are welcome to volunteer!
+Rain location: Rice Memorial Center, Grand Hall.
+New students, please join GSA on OwlNest for an easy-check in.
+Continuing students, your opportunity to attend is limited to those who volunteer to help at the picnic: sign up here.

 Training